Ryunosuke39/madlibs/README.md

 # madlibs
-The 1st project in pythons
+The 1st project in pythons of 12 beginneer python project